Graphic of the earth surrounded by plants.

 A study led by Nature United in 2021 identified more than 30 nature-based pathways that can be tailored for the right context and sector, benefitting people, supporting rural economies and reducing greenhouse gases.

 For Canadian growers, Natural Climate Solutions, such as no-till or reduced tillage practices — which avoid or minimize the use of practices that disturb soils in the planting process — are already being adopted by many, with over half of all agricultural lands in Canada using such techniques.
-These practices yield both financial and environmental benefits, such as improving soil health by releasing less carbon stored in soils and returning carbon back to the soil where it is retained.
+These practices yield both financial and environmental benefits, such as improving soil health by returning carbon back to the soil where it is retained.
 Healthier soil leads to healthier crops.

 Alfalfa growing in a field.